Blog, April 30, 2012 – So much work to do!

 Why not build buildings, buy desks, or new uniforms?
 I guess I believe that if, if you sit a child under a tree, give her an e-reader, and encourage her to read everything on it, her life can be transformed.
 A new classroom will depreciate over time.
 Knowledge has the power to appreciate.
 That isn’t to say that these children don’t need classrooms, supplies and electricity it’s just that we have to start somewhere and perhaps by giving them knowledge, they will someday envision a way to help themselves.
+If we are to facilitate real change, we need to focus on providing classrooms while simultaneously improving what happens inside of them.
 Kenya is ripe for change.
 Many here have glimpsed the possibilities via the internet and there is an overwhelming desire to use technology to progress exponentially rather than to continue down the long linear path that threatens to widen the gap between developing nations and first world countries.
 The hunger to succeed is great.
 The people of Koru have seen their neighbor Barack Obama become the most powerful man in the world and they often chant his slogan, “yes we can!”
 I’d like to believe that they can move from poverty and ignorance to enlightenment, but there is so much work to do

 It is hard to imagine that, after 20 years without a visit to Kenya, this is our second visit in less than a year.
 We arrived in Nairobi the day before yesterday after a nine hour flight from London.
 It was strange how familiar it felt to make our way through the airport, duffel bags of school supplies in hand, and breathe that sigh of relief when I turned on my Blackberry and got a signal.
 Last June I worried about safety and how my children would adapt to travel in the developing world, this year I’m worried about how we can possibly do all that we have set out to do to transform the Menara School in Koru.
 The Menara School is in the Muhoroni district which includes Muhoroni town and Koru town.
 Menara is a public school which means that its teachers are paid by the government.
 Several years ago the Kenyan government decided that free education should be made available to all primary school students in Kenya, but instead of funding the initiative properly, virtually no monies have been directed to these schools.
 This has resulted in overcrowding, lack of supplies, poorly paid teachers and virtually no textbooks.
 In addition, many of the children have no food for lunch because government funds never emerge to buy the rice or corn meal that they need.
 Many of the children arrive at school at 7:30 in the morning and don’t return home until after 6pm with not a bit of food to eat during the day.
 Imagine how this affects learning.
 Menara has over 500 students, each with one tattered uniform that is worn six days a week, virtually no supplies, and a student-teacher ratio of between 65 and 80 to 1.
 On our visit last June we saw a few torn and tattered textbooks (about 1 for every 3 or 4 children) and not one book of literature in the school.
 The only school supplies the children had were a few exercise books (we call them blue books or exam books) that students use like notebooks.
 What we did see was a school full of children eager to engage in anything we had to offer and a headmaster who said yes to every opportunity for learning, both for his pupils and for his staff.
 During our visits to the classrooms we were overwhelmed by the challenges faced by the teachers – no teaching tools, except a piece of chalk, no light or electricity, small classrooms, small desks, overcrowding and little teacher training.
 We learned yesterday that the government allocates the Menara school 60 Kenya shillings per child per year for textbooks for every subject.
 That is about 80 cents!!!